 [These two tracks] appear to be the only CD recordings, and the only collections of the song in England.

 John O’Hagan sang Erin Go Bragh in 1969 at the Folk Union One.
 This recording was published in the same year on the privately issued album Blue Bell Folk.

 Jimmy McBeath sang Erin Go Bragh in July 1971 to Peter Hall.
-This recording was released in 1978 on McBeath's Topic album Bound to Be a Row.
-Peter Hall commented in the album's liner notes:
+This recording was released in 1978 on McBeath’s Topic album Bound to Be a Row.
+Peter Hall noted:

 As well as being about anti-Irish feeling this song emphasises the contrast between the east and the west of Scotland, when inhabitants of the latter can be mistaken for foreigners by natives of the capital, Edinburgh, here referred to as Aul’ Reekie.

 Ian Manuel sang Erin Go Bragh in 1972 on his Topic album of bothy songs and ballads, The Frosty Ploughshare.
 A.L.
 Lloyd noted: